r4victor/tenthousandmeters/content/blog/python_bts_07.md

 }
 ```

-We can see that this function calls generic `_PyObject_GenericSetAttrWithDict()`, but it does something else too.
-First, it ensures that the type is not a statically defined type because such types are designed to be immutable:
+This function calls generic `_PyObject_GenericSetAttrWithDict()` to set the attribute value, but it does something else too.
+First, it ensures that the type is not a statically defined type, because such types are designed to be immutable:

 ```pycon
 >>> int.x = 2